-Four-hundred and seventy-five years ago today, Anne Boleyn knelt upright on a scaffold in the Tower of London on the orders of her husband, King Henry VIII (1491 – 1547).
+Four-hundred and seventy-eight years ago today, Anne Boleyn knelt upright on a scaffold in the Tower of London on the orders of her husband, King Henry VIII (1491 – 1547).
 Looming over her was expert swordsman Jean Rombaud who had been especially brought over from France for the occasion.
 A single stroke from Rombaud’s weapon sliced her head from her body.

 The date of Anne’s birth is lost to us, but on the day she was beheaded, she was still only in her late 20s or early 30s and had been Queen of England for just three years.

 When Henry VIII fell in love with Anne she was little more than a teenager, and he had been married to Queen Catherine of Aragon for 24 years.
 But Catherine had failed to spawn a male heir.
 Henry was frustrated; he needed a different woman to mother his sons.
 In 1525, he began to pursue Anne, who was one of the Queen’s maids.
 But unlike numerous other girls, including her sister Mary, Anne refused to shag him.
 Spurred on by her obsequious, social-climbing father (it would all end in tears for him, too) she didn’t nob the sovereign until she was Queen of England.
 Henry was a sportsman and she knew the thrill of the chase would keep his passions inflamed.

 England was still Catholic and Henry had to ask Pope Clement VII to annul his marriage to Catherine.
 The Pope refused.
 So cutting a very long and turbulent story short, Henry severed ties with the Roman church and declared himself Supreme Head of the Church of England.
 Now he reigned over not only England’s political life but its religious life, too.
 He divorced Catherine in 1533.